-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES CRITERIA REQUIRED 1b) At least 90% of texts are authentic and offer rich opportunities for students to meet the grade-level ELA standards; the texts are well-crafted, representing the quality of content, language, and writing that is produced by experts in various disciplines.
-Yes demands of the text are "very complex," the building of topic knowledge from the previous informational texts and the pairing with accessible literary texts makes the placement of this text appropriate.
-A "Trade Book Procurement List" was provided along with an indepth "Text Analysis" document to further explain the placement of many texts within each unit.
-The majority of texts are authentic and well-crafted and offer rich opportunities for students to meet the standards.
+CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES REQUIRED 1b) At least 90% of texts are authentic 10 and offer rich opportunities for students to meet the grade-level ELA standards; the texts are well-crafted, representing the quality of content, language, and writing that is produced by experts in various disciplines.
+Yes The majority of texts are authentic and well-crafted and offer rich opportunities for students to meet Grade 4 ELA standards.
 Of the 22 texts taught over the course of the four modules, six are written by EL Education staff for instructional purposes.
 The publisher-authored texts are used in Modules 1-3.
 Three publisher-authored texts in Module 1 are poet biographies that are only used for one lesson, and in Module 2 text is written in the form of a survival guide using the information from the authentic text, "Animal Behavior: Animal Defenses."
 While used more than once, it is well-crafted and worthy of multiple reads as reflected in the curriculum.
 Two publisher-authored texts which are used in Module 3 are letters written from the perspective of characters in the play entitled, "Divided Loyalties" and are only read in two lessons.
 The letters are then used later in the unit as mentor texts when students craft their own opinion pieces.
-The majority of instructional time is spent engaging with the following authentic texts: "Love That Dog" by Sharon Creech, "A River of Words: The Story of William Carlos Williams" by Jennifer Bryant, "Venom" by Marilyn Singer, "Can You Survive the Wilderness?" by Matt Doeden, "Animal Behavior: Animal Defenses" by Christina Wilsdon, "Colonial Voices, Hear Them Speak" by Kay Winters, "Divided Loyalties: The Barton Family During the American Revolution" by Gare Thompson, "Revolutionary War" by Grolier Online, "Loyalists" from Grolier Online, "An Incomplete Revolution" by
+The majority of instructional time is spent engaging with the following authentic texts: "Love That Dog" by Sharon Creech, "A River of Words: The Story of William Carlos Williams" by Jennifer Bryant, "Venom" by Marilyn Singer, "Can You Survive the Wilderness?" by Matt Doeden, "Animal Behavior: Animal Defenses" by Christina Wilsdon, "Colonial Voices, Hear Them Speak" by Kay Winters, "Divided Loyalties: The Barton Family During the American Revolution" by Gare Thompson, "Revolutionary War" by Grolier Online, "Loyalists" from Grolier Online, "An Incomplete Revolution" by Amy Miller, "American Indians and the American Revolution" by Colin Galloway, "The Declaration of Independence: A Transcription" from the U.S. National Archives, "The Hope Chest" by Karen Schwabach, "Ten Suffragists Arrested While Picketing at the White House" from America's Library, "The Suffragists: From Tea Parties to Prison" from the Online Archive of California, and "The Girl Who Acted Before Rosa Parks" by E. Blattman.
+Module 1 also calls for students to read multiple poems from either Robert Frost, Walter D

-$^{\rm 10}$ Authentic texts are previously published rather than "commissioned."
+$^{^{\}rm 10}$ Authentic texts are previously published rather than "commissioned."